9. Minerals: A Complete Guide to Types, Functions, and Deficiency Diseases

 Magnesium

-• Sources: Nuts, whole grains, bananas, leafy vegetables.
+Sources: Nuts, whole grains, bananas, leafy green vegetables, and legumes.

-• Functions: Muscle and nerve function, enzyme activity, energy metabolism.
+Functions: Magnesium is essential for muscle and nerve function, enzyme activity, energy metabolism, and protein synthesis.

 Sodium